Welcome to my web page

 Having spent nearly twenty years in teaching and in administrative positions in both public and independent schools, Phyllis has published and presented widely on a variety of topics related to leadership, teaching and learning.
 Phyllis’ second book, Healthy Schools: The Hidden Component of Teaching and Learning, was published in October, 2013.
 Her recent article on communication in school leadership was published in the 100th anniversary issue of the journal, Principal Leadership.
 Her most recent book, Leadership Through Mentoring: The Key to Improving the Confidence and Skills of Principals (co-authored by Peter Gow, with Samson, Goldstein, BSU graduate research assistant) was published in 2021.

 Phyllis received a Master’s in Teaching Romance Languages from Teachers College, Columbia University, a Master’s in Education from Harvard University, where she continues as a board member of Harvard’s chapter of Phi Delta Kappa, and her doctoral degree in Education from the University of Massachusetts.
 She has served as Chair of the Board/President of the World of Wellesley, a non-profit devoted to diversity and as a member of the Wellesley Public Schools Superintendent’s Strategic Advisory Committee.
-Currently, she serves on the Board of Directors of the non-profit Adolescent Wellness, Inc.
+She served on the Board of Directors of the non-profit Adolescent Wellness, Inc.

 Some Current and Past Courses: